Heart4sides/DigitalGarden/src/site/notes/CARDS/Depth Psychology Theory/Intimacy.md

 - “Familiarity breeds contempt”
 - Building relationship with self and others
 - the chaotic, malleable, creative Yin that carries potential and reveals the relational element of character.
+- Best at seeing what other people lack because of Se+Fe

 <div class="transclusion internal-embed is-loaded"><div class="markdown-embed">